Kavi Subhash metro station

-The Kavi Subhash Metro Station, formerly New Garia Metro Station, is the southern terminal station of the Kolkata Metro Line 1 (North-South Corridor) of Kolkata Metro in Kolkata, India.
+Kavi Subhash (formerly known as New Garia) is the at-grade southern terminus and interchange metro station of the North-South corridor (Blue Line) and Bypass Corridor (Orange Line) of Kolkata Metro in New Garia, Kolkata, West Bengal, India.
 It is named after poet Subhash Mukhopadhyay.
 This station was opened to public on the auspicious day of Mahalaya in 2010.

 This metro station is at ground level and located adjacent to New Garia railway station on the Sealdah - Sonarpur section.
-The station will eventually become the southernmost terminal of the Kolkata Metro Line 6 (Bypass Corridor) of Kolkata Metro.